Heart Disease: Take Steps to Lower Your Risk

 - Know your family history.
 Again, family history is very important.
 The earlier your family member had an event, the earlier you need to take steps to get regular screenings and be aware of prevention.
 Early prevention does make a difference.
 If you start taking medications early for your heart, you can significantly reduce your risk for heart attacks and disease.

 - Be aware of your stress level.
 Individuals in highly stressful jobs have a higher risk of heart disease.
+If you think you're stress — try some steps to stress less.

 - Make healthy lifestyle choices.
 Eat a balanced diet with plenty of fruits, vegetables, whole grains and lean proteins.
 If you’re a smoker, take steps to quit, and be sure to stay away from secondhand smoke.
 Limit your alcohol intake to one drink a day for women, and two a day for men.